 If you are looking for a partner, they have to share the same goals and aspirations for you to align your vision together.

-Core values are usually ingrained within people as they grow up.
-They come out of experiences through life.
+Core values are usually ingrained in people as they grow up.
+They are born out of experiences through life.
 It is important to understand your co-founder’s values and principles.

 If you have conflicting views on major principles, it is probably going to be tough to align your goals, systems, and working culture.